NadimGhaznavi/Db4E/pages/Utilities.md

 # db4e.py

 This utility monitors the Mining Farm's P2Pool daemon logs, creates records in the backend database and triggers updates to the web front end.
-See the [db4e.py page](/pages/ops/db4e.py.html) for more information.
+See the [db4e.py page](/pages/db4e.py.html) for more information.

 ---

 # db4e-gui.py

-The *db4e-gui.py* application provides a console based monitoring solution for my Monero XMR Mining farm.See the [db4e-gui.py page](/pages/ops/db4e-gui.py.html) for more information.
+The *db4e-gui.py* application provides a console based monitoring solution for my Monero XMR Mining farm.See the [db4e-gui.py page](/pages/db4e-gui.py.html) for more information.

----

-# db4e-backup.sh

-The *backup-db.sh* utility is used to backup the backend MongoDB database.
-The database contains all of the historical data that the [db4e.py](/pages/ops/db4e.py.html) application collects.
-See the [backup-db.sh page](/pages/ops/backup-db.sh.html) for more information.

 ---